hdShang/arxiv-daily/docs/cs-RO/2025-05-28/papers/250521864v3-dexumi-using-human-hand-as-the-universal-manipulation-interface-for-.md

 ---
 layout: default
-title: DexUMI: Using Human Hand as the Universal Manipulation Interface for Dexterous Manipulation
+title: "DexUMI: Using Human Hand as the Universal Manipulation Interface for Dexterous Manipulation"
 ---

 # DexUMI: Using Human Hand as the Universal Manipulation Interface for Dexterous Manipulation